LucaPennella/sok-defi-derivatives/README.md

-# Systematizing DeFi Derivatives Protocols
+# Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols

 This repository accompanies the paper: